-• The Councils undertook a joint Sustainability Appraisal of the overall strategy as part of the plan making process.
+The Councils undertook a joint Sustainability Appraisal of the overall strategy as part of the plan making process.
 A range of options around the impact of different levels of growth in the Green Belt on the edge of Cambridge, the approach to new settlements, major expansion of Cambourne and the best available sites at villages were identified and tested through Sustainability Appraisal, to consider the relative impact of different development packages.
 This included looking at different levels of growth at some of the site options to minimise adverse impacts and secure the most sustainable form of development.
 It identified the importance of balancing the accessibility aspects of sustainable development and the environmental and social aspects.
+This appraisal was updated in 2015, to take account of new evidence prepared in response to Inspectors during the Local Plan Examination.